kirsteend/election/README.md

 ## Supported Operations
 - Add Voters to the list of Electors
 - Retrieve a voters information (based on name)
-- Tell Voters where they should vote [WIP]
+- Tell Voters where they should vote
 - Add Candidates to the ballot [WIP]
 - Tell Voters who they can vote for [WIP]